Ann Gargett: Education and career

 Gargett has B.Sc. in mathematics and physics from the University of Manitoba (1966) and Ph.D. in physics from the University of British Columbia (1970).
 Subsequently she held a NATO postdoctoral fellowship at the National Institute of Oceanography (in the United Kingdom) and was a Green's Fellow at Scripps Institution of Oceanography.
 She has held multiple positions at the Institute of Ocean Sciences and as of 2008 is an Emerita Senior Scientist.
 In 2001, she joined Old Dominion University as a professor and transitioned into emerita professor in 2008.
 She also an adjunct professor at Skidaway Institute of Oceanography.
-Gargett currently is on the faculty at Semester at Sea and is a senior research scientist at the Canadian Institute of Ocean Sciences.
+In 2021, Gargett was on the faculty at Semester at Sea and was a senior research scientist at the Canadian Institute of Ocean Sciences.

 Gargett was an invited plenary session speaker for the 1989 inaugural meeting of The Oceanography Society, a speaker at the Munk Centennial Symposium in May 15, 2017, and gave the 2004 Rachel Carson lecture for the American Geophysical Union meeting.